Chevrolet Corvette (C3): 1975–1977

 The 1975 model was advertised as "a more efficient Corvette," as service intervals were extended and electronic ignition and the federally mandated catalytic converter were introduced with "unleaded fuel only" warnings on the fuel gauge and filler door.
 Dual exhaust pipes were routed to a single converter, then split again leading to dual mufflers and tailpipes.
 Starting this year, tachometers were electronically driven.
 The Corvette began to be influenced by the metric system as speedometers now displayed small subfaces indicating kilometers-per-hour.
 75's featured revised inner bumper systems with molded front and rear simulated bumper guards.
 The urethane rear bumper, now in its second year, reappeared as a one-piece seamless unit.
 This was the final year for Astro Ventilation.
-Power bottomed out this year — the base engine produced only 165 hp and the only remaining optional motor, the L-82, dropped an astonishing 45 hp, managing to deliver 205 hp.
-With no larger engine available, L-82 hood emblems began to appear on cars so equipped.
+Power bottomed out this year — the base engine produced only 165 hp and the only remaining optional motor, the L82, dropped an astonishing 45 hp, managing to deliver 205 hp.
+With no larger engine available, L82 hood emblems began to appear on cars so equipped.
 Unchanged was the standard rear axle ratio for the base engine, which remained at 3.08 with automatic and 3.36 with manual transmission.
-This was the last convertible for the 1968-82 third-generation and only 12% of the cars were ordered as such.
+This was the last convertible for the 1968–82 third-generation and only 12% of the cars were ordered as such.
 As in previous years, a folding top came standard with roadsters and a body color or vinyl covered hardtop was optional at additional cost.
 Anticipating further federal safety restrictions, Chevrolet believed it would be Corvette's last soft-top model ever but the convertible returned in 1986.
-Due to the state's strict emissions standards, this was the last year Chevrolet installed the L-82 engine in a Corvette destined for California.
+Due to the state's strict emissions standards, this was the last year Chevrolet installed the L82 engine in a Corvette destined for California.

-Car and Driver recorded a respectable 7.7 second 0-60 mph time in a 1975 base engine-automatic, making the Corvette still one of the fastest cars available at the time.
+Car and Driver recorded a respectable 7.7 second 0–60 mph time in a 1975 base engine-automatic, making the Corvette still one of the fastest cars available at the time.
 C&D said: "The Corvette feels highly competent with power-everything to help you guide the long body around..."